Paris: Economy

-In the 2017 worldwide cost of living survey by the Economist Intelligence Unit, based on a survey made in September 2016, Paris ranked as the seventh most expensive city in the world, and the second most expensive in Europe, after Zurich.
+In the 2017 worldwide cost of living survey by the Economist Intelligence Unit, based on a survey made in September 2016, Paris ranked as the seventh most expensive city in the world, and the second most expensive in Europe.
 In 2018, Paris was the most expensive city in the world with Singapore and Hong Kong.

-Station F is a business incubator for startups, located in 13th arrondissement of Paris.
-Noted as the world's largest startup facility.
+Station F is a business incubator for startups, noted as the world's largest startup facility.
+In 2022, Paris was the city with the ninth-highest cost of living in the world.